-We then commissioned an external consultancy agency to create a biodiversity concept for the site in Tettnang-Obereisenbach, and have gone on to systematically implement the measures they drew up.
+We then commissioned an external consultancy agency to create a Biodiversity Concept for our Tettnang-Obereisenbach location, and have gone on to systematically implement the measures they drew up.

-Steps that we have already taken have been to We have already planted bushes and fields of wild flowers, re-naturalize a stream and put up nesting boxes.
+We have already planted bushes and fields of wild flowers, re-naturalized a stream and put up nesting boxes.
 We also regularly eliminate the aggressive, non-native "Himalayan Balsam" on our premises and will be greenifying our façade.
-Actively raising awareness among our employees and business partners on the issue of biodiversity belongs to the concept.
+Raising awareness among our employees and business partners on the issue of biodiversity is also included in the concept.

 However, until now we have had little influence on biodiversity in the supply chain.
 Indirectly, we are trying to avoid negative influences through the use of environmentally friendly materials that are chosen in accordance with our Green Shape criteria.

 Our goal for the future is to also include suppliers in our biodiversity concept.
 To do this, we hope to formulate approaches that we have developed in the Biodiversity Check that provide us with concrete objectives, measures and indicators which will allow us to measure our success.